Walk 9 Dolforwyn Castle & Abermule

 This walk starts and finishes at the Waggon and Horses in Lower Canal Road and includes Dolforwyn Castle and an optional detour into the village of Abermule.
 It is possible to make it a one-way walk and catch a bus back to Newtown from Abermule if desired.
 Much of the walk is along minor roads, and tracks.

-8 miles • 3 hours • Moderate to difficult
+8 miles + 1.7 with optional Abermule or 6 miles one way • 3 hours + castle and Abermule time • Moderate to difficult

 Begin at the Waggon and Horses at the junction of Lower Canal Road and Dolafon Road.
 Cars can be parked nearby.
 Walk east along Canal Road towards Llanllwchaiarn.
 Where the pavement finishes you will need to walk along the road.
 Pass Llanllwchaiarn Church on your right.
 This church was built in 1814 on a site dating back to the 6th Century and has a famous art deco stained glass window and a carved rood screen.
 Unfortunately, the church is rarely open except for bi-weekly services.